 1.23 oz (35 g) of lavender essential oil, optional

-Substitutions & Tips
+Substitutions and Tips

-Directions to Make Goat Milk Shampoo Bars
+Directions for Making Goat Milk Shampoo Bars

 Place the frozen goat’s milk and water in a heavy-duty plastic or stainless steel bowl.
 Wearing protective gloves and eyewear, carefully sprinkle a small amount of lye at a time over the frozen milk, stirring well after each addition.
 The entire process will take several minutes, but working slowly ensures that the milk doesn’t scorch and that the lye completely dissolves.
-The lye solution does not need to cool further before adding to the oils.
+The lye solution does not need to cool further before being added to the oils.

 Jan Berry recommends the Crafter’s Choice Silicone Soap Mold.